Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Configuration State**

     - The Configuration State only starts the periodic local check timer (to determine if any Local Faults are present).
-    //to be added - connection to at least 1 aux ctu

 - **Low power state**